S7lkr/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A small JS project/game, named Tic Tac Toe.
-At this stage it consists of 3 files: html, css &amp; js.
-It has been developed throughout my JS Front End studying program in SoftUni at the summer of 2024.
+A small JS game, called Tic Tac Toe.
+Its still in a Work in Progress (WIP) stage.
+Its developement started on my JS Front End studying program in SoftUni at the summer of 2024.

 How to Test/run on a local server?